chrismacp/chrismacp.github.io/_posts/2017-09-22-goodbye-cassini.md

 and around, Saturn.
 It has really opened up this magical planet with many discoveries about the planet, it's rings and also the many interesting moons.

-One of my all-time favourite science videos came from data and images sent to earth from the [Huygens][2] lander.
+One of my all-time favourite science videos was created from data and images sent to earth from the [Huygens][2] lander.
 Released from Cassini on December 25, 2004 and landing on Titan January 14, 2005, the video is a sped up 4 hour journey to the surface which also shows instrumentation and uses audio to indicate motions and instrument operations.